zaimabdullah/laravel-social-media-website/NOTE_ME.md

 32. Created Dedicated Post Page

-- Creating dedicated post page, make easier for sharing specific post to others(each post will have own url link)
+- Creating dedicated post page, make easier for sharing specific post to others(each post will have own url link), can make use in notification pages when email need to provide url link for specific page to receiver

 #### Make Git Commit
 Commit all updated files into git with comment